Ondrej Rigo: Legal occupation

-In Bratislava, Rigo worked in Hotel Carlton, where he was arrested.
-Before that, he worked as a fireman in the boiler room for the Pravda newspaper, a hospital on Bezručova Street as well as a hospital on Šulekova Street, having also completed his gasman certification (plynárske skúšky in Slovak).
+In Bratislava, Rigo worked at the Hotel Carlton, where he was arrested.
+Before that, he worked as a fireman in the mech.services area at the Pravda newspaper, as well as at a hospital on Bezručova Street and another one on Šulekova Street, having also completed his gasman certification (plynárske skúšky in Slovak).

 Criminal career

 Before committing his first murder, Rigo had already been convicted of crimes 11 times.
 He was a criminal from an early age, focusing mainly on home burglaries.
 The last time period he was in police custody in Czechoslovakia was from 28 September 1989 to 9 December 1989, because of unauthorised leaving of the Republic, which was illegal under communist rule.

 After the fall of the Iron Curtain and the end of communism in Czechoslovakia, people were allowed once again to travel freely in Europe; Rigo then continued with his crimes abroad.
 On 9 December 1989, the same day he was released from prison (and three weeks after the start of the Velvet Revolution), he travelled to Vienna without any valid passport.
 There, he acquired a fake Yugoslavian passport in the name of "Nedo Ikic".
 Later, he travelled to West Germany to meet his brother.
 In Bavaria, he asked for asylum, using his fake passport.
 He was, however, sentenced by the German authorities to two months in prison for forging documents.
 He spent his sentence in prison in Bad Reichenhall.
 After his release from prison, Rigo escaped from a refugee camp and travelled to Munich, where he continued his burglaries and started his killing spree.